marcolink/history-reducer/README.md

 ```js
 const [{present, past, future}, dispatch] = useHistoryReducer(0, 5);
 ```
 The hook `useHistoryReducer` returns the current state including `present`, `past` and `future` as the first argument, and a `dispatch` function as second.
-It accepts a default value as a first argument, and the max length for `past` and `future` as a optionao second argument.
+It accepts a default value as a first argument, and the max length for `past` and `future` as an optional second argument.

 ## Example